intuitive-documentation/process/_content/SoftwareDevelopment-subtopics/SpecificationWriting.md

 - The status of the JIRA ticket is *Quoted*

 ## Deliverables
 D1.
-A finalised specification document which meets with the provided template
+A finalised specification document which meets with the provided [template][3]

 ## Quality Records
 N/A